 As for deities, I have improvised based on the minimal archaeological evidence left from pre-Roman times.
 For the Iberians, I have based names on known gods and goddesses of the Gauls and Celts.
 As far as the sacrifices of maidens attributed to the high priest and priestess of Sagunt, this is entirely fictional.

-Battle Cloud, Book 2
+Battle Cloud, Sons of Iberia, Book 2

 In 218 BC, Hannibal Barca sallied from his capital in Qart Hadasht (Cartagena, Spain) where he had wintered his army after crushing the city-state of Saguntum the year before.

 The sacking of Saguntum had serious repercussions for the Barca regime.
 Rome, angered by this apparent breaking of a long-standing treaty, sent Quintus Fabius to Carthage to demand that Hannibal Barca be handed over to them for execution.
 The senate of ruling Carthaginian nobles refused the demand and so Rome declared war on Carthage.